 Loan Market Association (“LMA”) standard documentation or any other standard documentation as agreed upon by the Syndicate would be applicable in case of syndicated loans.

-waivers, information extensions or alterations must be approved by the CRO.
+All legal documents must contain clauses that requires the borrower to protect the Branch and ensure coverage of DAC 6 requirements, this would include:

+Disclosure permission that would avoid triggering confidentiality/ secrecy (Hallmark A1)

+Representation that confirms that hallmarks are not triggered by the borrowers transactions

+Undertaking to share advice or reports if made by the borrower that could impact the transaction

+All waivers, changes to information/financial covenants or alterations must be approved by the CRO and if required, the CRO can refer changes to the CCo for consideration and approval.
+Business Development must formally record the details of the request and complete the ‘Amendment/Waiver/Consent/Extension’ memo, see Appendix H for the template.

 All granting of facilities and extensions of credit need to be made on an arm's-length basis and must, at a minimum, comply with the following guidelines:

-Terms of the loan must be in-line with the current market
+Terms of the loan must be in-line with the current market;

-Pricing must be in line with current market
+Pricing must be in line with current market;

-Legal documentation must clearly lay-out the contractual obligations and responsibilities
+Legal documentation must clearly lay-out the contractual obligations and responsibilities; and